hawk-digital-environments/hawki-client-example/README.md

 <details>
 <summary><strong>Option A: Connecting to the official HAWKI Docker setup (Recommended)</strong></summary>

-If you have cloned the [main HAWKI repository](https://github.com/hawk-digital-environments/HAWKI) and are running it via Docker Compose, you can link it with this example project.
+If you have cloned the [main HAWKI repository](https://github.com/hawk-digital-environments/HAWKI) and are running it via Docker Compose, you can link it with this example project. **NOTE: Currently you need to check out the `feature/external-chat` branch of HAWKI for this to work.**

-1. In your local HAWKI project, create a `docker-compose.override.yml` file with the following content.
-This allows the two separate Docker Compose projects to communicate over a shared network.
-    ```yaml
-    services:
-      nginx:
-        container_name: nginx.hawki.dev
-        networks:
-          - default
-          - example
-    networks:
-      example:
-        name: hawki-client-example-network
-        external: true
+1. The HAWKI project opens a Docker network called `hawki_hawk_net` by default.
+You can connect this example project to that network.
+The easiest way to do this is look in the root of the example project, where you can find a `docker-compose.hawki-local.yml` file.
+Simply copy this file to `docker-compose.override.yml`:
+    ```bash
+    cp docker-compose.hawki-local.yml docker-compose.override.yml
     ```
-2. Restart your HAWKI services (`docker-compose up -d --force-recreate`).
+2. Ensure your HAWKI instance is running:
+    ```bash
+    cd /path/to/your/hawki/project
+    bin/env up -d
+    ```
-3. In this example project's `.env` file, ensure the `HAWKI_URL` is set correctly.
-The template defaults to `https://nginx.hawki.dev`, which is correct for this setup if you used the HAWKI installer.
-If not, you may need to use `http://nginx.hawki.dev`.
+3. In this example's `.env` file, the `HAWKI_URL` is already set to connect to the HAWKI instance inside the Docker by pointing to: `https://hawki.hawk.docker`.
+So you only need to need to set `HAWKI_API_TOKEN` and `HAWKI_PRIVATE_KEY` as described in Step 3.
+4. Restart the example's Docker containers to apply the network changes:
+    ```bash
+    bin/env down
+    bin/env up
+    ```
 </details>

 <details>